Home | Notes | Github |

 ---|

-Written: 12-Nov-2024
+Written: 12-Nov-2024 (Edited 26-Feb-25)

 Colours go from yellow, to green, to blue, to black, to thick black in increasing importance.
-How that importance is decided is the Pfafstetter Level, but I don’t really know what it means, nor how they decdie the level for different rivers going into the sea.
+How that importance is decided is the Pfafstetter Level, but I don’t really know what it means, nor how they decide the level for different rivers going into the sea.
 It doesn’t matter hugely beyond it appearing to mean bigger river ->

 more important.

 So there are a couple interesting points, but the one that jumped out to me was the triple points.
 There are a couple, but the one that jumped out at me was the one between the Spey, Tay and Dee: Carn an Fhidhleir.
-This is a munro!
+This is a Munro!
 And it even has a wikipedia page1, even if it is a touch barren.

 To the north-west lies the River Feshie, which flows into the Spey at Kincraig.
-To the north-east lies Geldie burn, which runs direcly into the Dee in the middle of nowhere.
+To the north-east lies Geldie burn, which runs directly into the Dee in the middle of nowhere.
 To the south lies Tarf Water, which feeds the River Tilt, which feeds the River Garr, to River Tumel which (finally) feeds the River Tay.
 So very exiting.

 There are a couple other triple basin points I thought it worth highlighting, but I’ve not yet checked to see what is doing the dividing: